Diptan/epam-test-task/README.md

 **Approach:** To ensure the new Study Groups feature meets all requirements, I adopt a layered testing strategy spanning Unit, Integration, and End-to-End (E2E) tests.
 While this approach conceptually aligns with the testing pyramid principles - promoting fast, reliable lower-level testing (shift-left approach) - in practice it takes a more integration-focused shape rather than a strict pyramid.

 While unit tests are useful for isolating small pieces of logic, my preference is to emphasize integration tests, as they more accurately reflect real-world scenarios by validating the interaction between controllers, services, repositories, and the database, rather than testing isolated methods.
-This provides higher confidence in overall system behavior, even if it results in a flatter or “hourglass-shaped” distribution of tests instead of a traditional pyramid.
+This provides higher confidence in overall system behavior, even if it results in a flatter or “honeycomb-shaped” distribution of tests instead of a traditional pyramid.

 1. **Unit Tests** - test individual components in isolation (model validation, business logic, exceptions and errors handling tests).
    - Run in the build pipeline (part of CI process).